Port Angeles High School: NJROTC

 Port Angeles High School's Navy Junior Reserve Officer Training Corps "Roughrider Company" is a highly decorated unit with approximately 120 cadets.
 Under the leadership of Marine Maj.
 Leo Campbell, Ret., the unit achieved a 98 percent on-time graduation rate for cadets with four years in the unit, and has received the Distinguished Unit with Honors Award annually since 2006.

-The unit won the state championship at the Northwest Drill and Rifle Championships in Tacoma, Washington, on March 14, 2015.
+The unit won the state championship at the Northwest Drill and Rifle Championships in Tacoma, Washington, on March 14, 2015, among other recognition.

-It is currently led by Navy Capt.
-Jonathan Picker, Ret., and Senior Chief Justin Beck, Ret.
+It is currently led by Senior Chief Petty Officer R.E Rob Smith, USN (Ret.).

 PAHS Performing Arts Center

 The school is home to the Port Angeles Performing Arts Center.
-The 1,150 seat auditorium was constructed in 1958 and significantly remodeled in 1978.
-In addition to school use, it is the venue for community arts organizations such as the Port Angeles Symphony Orchestra, PALOA Musical Theater, Olympic Barbershop, Peninsula Men's Gospel Singers, Arts Northwest, and Ballet Workshop.
-Some of the notable performances it has hosted include Arlo Guthrie and the internationally-acclaimed men's choir Ladysmith Black Mambazo.
+The 1,150-seat auditorium was constructed in 1958 and significantly remodeled in 1978.
+In addition to school use, it is the venue for community arts organizations such as the Port Angeles Symphony Orchestra, Sequim City Band, PALOA Musical Theater, Olympic Barbershop, Peninsula Men's Gospel Singers, Arts Northwest, and Ballet Workshop.
+Notable performances it has hosted include Arlo Guthrie and the internationally acclaimed men's choir Ladysmith Black Mambazo.

 Student media controversy

-In 2012, the PAHS student newspaper, the ‘’Timberline’’, came to the center of controversy within the scholastic community when then PAHS Principal Garry Cameron nearly prevented distribution of the newspaper because of the appearance of the letters “G-A-Y” in a word search puzzle.
+In 2012, the PAHS student newspaper, the Timberline, came to the center of controversy within the scholastic community when then-Principal Garry Cameron nearly prevented distribution of the newspaper because of the appearance of the letters "G-A-Y" in a word search puzzle.
 Students claimed that the letters had been featured in the puzzle unintentionally and that Cameron did not have any legitimate basis for restricting distribution.
-A few pages later in the edition, students had written a story about President Barack Obama’s endorsement of same-sex marriage in which the word "gay" was used multiple times.
+A few pages later in the edition, students had written a story about President Barack Obama's endorsement of same-sex marriage in which the word "gay" was used multiple times.
 Cameron did not object to the use of the word in that story.